ingonyama-zk/icicle/docs/docs/api/rust-bindings/matrix_ops.md

 #[repr(C)]
 #[derive(Debug, Clone)]
 pub struct MatMulConfig {
-    pub stream_handle: IcicleStreamHandle, // CUDA/stream for async execution
+    pub stream_handle: IcicleStreamHandle, // Execution stream (e.g., CUDA stream)
-    pub is_a_on_device: bool,
-    pub is_b_on_device: bool,
-    pub is_result_on_device: bool,
-    pub is_async: bool,
-    pub batch_size: i32,
-    pub columns_batch: bool,
-    pub a_is_transposed: bool,
-    pub b_is_transposed: bool,
-    pub result_is_transposed: bool,
-    pub ext: ConfigExtension, // Backend-specific extensions }
+    pub is_a_on_device: bool,              // True if `a` is on device memory pub is_b_on_device: bool,              // True if `b` is on device memory pub is_result_on_device: bool,         // True if result stays on device pub a_transposed: bool,                // Transpose input `a` pub b_transposed: bool,                // Transpose input `b` pub result_transposed: bool,           // Transpose the output pub is_async: bool,                    // Non-blocking execution if true pub ext: ConfigExtension,              // Backend-specific config }

 impl MatMulConfig {